 All other actions are associated with the adoption of the 2016 proposed budget, and do not make any commitments to, or give approvals for, specific projects.
-Environmental Review for specific projects will be completed prior to any discretionary action(s) being carried out with regard to such projects.
+Environmental review for specific projects will be completed prior to any discretionary action(s) being carried out with regard to such projects.

 - Section 2.
 The 2016 Operating Budget totaling \$153,385,810 and the 2016 Project Budget totaling \$26,195,497, all as further described in the 2016 Proposed Agency Budget (Budget), a copy of which is on file with the Agency Clerk and copies of which have been provided to the respective governing board members, are approved as the Budget of the Agency for the 2016 fiscal year.
 The Budget incorporates the budgets of the Housing Authority of the City of Sacramento, the Housing Authority of the County of Sacramento, and the Sacramento Housing Development Corporation, and adoption of those budgets is contingent upon the approval of each of these respective entities. - Section 3.
-A total of 225 Agency full time equivalent positions (FTE) are approved subject to classification review by the Executive Director of the Sacramento Housing and Redevelopment Agency. - Section 4.
+A total of 225.0 Agency full-time equivalent (FTE) positions are approved subject to classification review by the Executive Director of the Sacramento Housing and Redevelopment Agency. - Section 4.
 The budgeted amount for any item in the Budget may be amended by majority vote of the governing body of each entity actually undertaking and funding the activity.
 Such an amendment to the Budget so enacted shall be deemed to have been approved by all of the entities that originally adopted the Budget without further action of the remaining entities. - Section 5.
-The Agency is authorized to amend the Budget as necessary and to transfer funds among operating budgets or project budgets to facilitate legal directives of the California State Department of Finance and/or the
+The Agency is authorized to amend the Budget as necessary and to transfer funds among operating budgets or project budgets to facilitate legal directives of the California State Department of Finance and/or the State Controller's Office and the actions taken by the City of Sacramento acting as Successor Agency to the former Redevelopment Agency as approved by the Successor Agency's Oversight Board regarding housing successor matters.